aws-samples/amazon-redshift-query-patterns-and-optimizations/README.md

 ## Option 2 (Restore cluster from snapshot)
 You will use the cloudformation template file available in this github.
 This Cloudformation template will create a VPC and create few more resources including the Redshift cluster in that VPC.

-You will also need to have a copy of the Redshift snapshot in your AWS account.
-Please request access for the snapshot.
+**!!
+You will need to have a copy of the Redshift snapshot "rslab-ds2-xl-4n-final" in your AWS account.
+Please request access for the snapshot.!!**

 * Login to AWS console in the AWS account in which you want to onboard your cluster and switch to the correct region.
 * (Optional) Create new KMS Key or use existing "aws/redshift" KMS key.
 Copy KMS Key ID into your notepad.